Tips for Lone Working at Height

-Lone working at height can be very dangerous so it's important for employers to minimise the risks and ensure that emergency help is available if an accident occurs.
+Lone working at height can be very dangerous so it's important for employers to minimise the risks and ensure that emergency help is available.

 Why are Lone Workers at Risk of Harm?

-Lone workers are more at risk when working at height because there’s no one else around to ensure that company health and safety procedures are being followed or equipment is being used correctly, to support with difficult tasks, or to advise if they spot a hazard during a dynamic risk assessment.
+Lone workers are more at risk when working at height because there’s no one around to ensure that company health and safety procedures are followed or equipment is used correctly, to support with difficult tasks, or to advise if they spot a hazard.

 The worst scenario is an accident occurring while an employee is working alone.
 They could be left without help for a long period of time resulting in a fatality that could have been prevented.